emarkula24/TODO-app/README.md

 ## **Deployment**

-Layerfile can be used to deploy the application to webapp.io that creates a virtual machine that runs the container.
+Layerfile can be used to deploy the application to webapp.io that creates a virtual machine and runs the container.